-Kuwait is also differentiated from some of the other GCC states by its relative confidence in the loyalty of its Shiite population.
-About 25% of Kuwaitis are Shiite Muslims, but Kuwait's Shiites are extensively integrated into the political process and Kuwait's economy, and have never constituted a restive, anti-government minority.
-Iran was unsuccessful in supporting Shiite radical groups in Kuwait in the 1980s as a means to try to pressure Kuwait not to support the Iraqi war effort in the Iran-Iraq War (1980-1988).
+Kuwait is differentiated from some of the other GCC states by its integration of Shiites into the political process and the economy.
+About 25% of Kuwaitis are Shiite Muslims, but Shiites have not constituted a restive, anti-government minority.
+Iran did not succeed in agitating Shiite radical groups in Kuwait in the 1980s to destabilize Kuwait-an apparent effort to pressure the country to end its support for the Iraqi war effort in the Iran-Iraq War (1980-1988).
 At the same time, Kuwait has stood firm against alleged Iranian spying or covert action in Kuwait.
 On numerous occasions, Kuwait has announced arrests of Kuwaitis alleged to be spying for or working with the IRGC-QF or Iran's intelligence service.
 Kuwait recalled its Ambassador from Iran in connection with the Saudi-Iran dispute over the Saudi execution of Al Nimr.